ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Mitral Valve Prolapse.md

 - It occurs most frequently between the ages of 15 and 30 years.
 - MVP may also be observed in older (>50 years) patients, often men.
 - In older patients, MR is often more severe because of chordal rupture and requires surgical treatment.
-- There is an increased familial incidence for some patients.
+- There is an increased familial incidence for some patients --> s/o AD inheritance with incomplete penetrance
-- This suggests an autosomal dominant form of inheritance with incomplete penetrance.

 # Clinical Features: Auscultation